HumanSwissArmyKnifeQP/node-login/readme.md

 6. `cd` into project folder and `npm start`

+TODOS:
-TODO: Create bash script for starting mongod and app as subprocess.
+- Create bash script for starting mongod and app as subprocess.
+- Fix errors unsolvable with `eslint`.